cordialgerm/foe_foundry/data/5e_canonical/shadow.md

 ***Strength Drain***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one creature. *Hit:* 9 (2d6+2) necrotic damage, and the target's Strength score is reduced by 1d4.
 The target dies if this reduces its Strength to 0.
 Otherwise, the reduction lasts until the target finishes a short or long rest.

-If a non-evil humanoid dies from this attack, a new shadow rises from the corpse 1d4 hours later.
+If a non-evil humanoid dies from this attack, a new shadow rises from the corpse 1d4 hours later.</statblock>